Hyperfoil/hyperfoil.github.io/docs/basics/basic_phases.md

 ## always

-* There is fixed number of users and once the scenario is completed the users will start executing the scenario from beginning.
+* There is fixed number of users.
+Each user will start executing the scenario independently & right after the scenario is completed, start repeating the same process.
+Throughput varies depending on the number of users & response time.
 This is called a closed-model and is similar to the way many benchmarks with fixed number of threads work.

 ```yaml
 Phases: